jexnator/starter-academic/content/post/WeeklyBlog/index.md

 On Tuesday morning we showed Emma our company in detail.
 Rafael Wicht did a short introduction of the areas of activity of our job.
 After that I started with my workshop.
 I demonstrated Emma the basics of the program language Python.
 I tried to bring in some programming tasks, where she can playfully learn, how to write programs with Python.
 Emma seemed very interested and asked questions diligently.
 As a last point I provided Emma some useful links, if she is interested in Python programming in the future.
 At the end oft the day I was quite happy about my short workshop.<br>

 The next day, Yonea showed Emma how to design a website using HTML and CSS.
 While this I focussed me on the intern python module.
-I learned about state machines and algortithms.
+I learned about state machines and algorithms.
 There are two different types of state machines and they can be determenistic and non-deterministic.
 Deterministic means that only one Statechange of a specific character can be performed, while by non-deterministic statemachines multiple statechanges with the same character are possible.
 I did serveral tasks about the topic, where i had to draw statemachines or to decide whether a statemachine is derterministic or non-deterministic.<br>

 On Thursday I had my free day, which i used to prepare me for the next school session.<br>